machinio/solrb/README.md

   # Define a core with fields that will be used with Solr.
   # Core URL is 'http://localhost:8983/solr/listings'
   config.define_core(name: :listings) do |f|
-    # When dynamic_field is present, the field name will be mapped to match the dynamic field.
+    # When a dynamic_field is present, the field name will be mapped to match the dynamic field.
     # Here, "title" will be mapped to "title_text"
     # You must define a dynamic field to be able to use the dynamic_field option
     f.field :title, dynamic_field: :text